-On a rainy day in Washington, D.C., one such AOC Pipefitter, Richard Dawson, is at his busiest.
-As the only pipefitter on call during the day for the more than 100-year-old Cannon House Office Building, for Dawson, when it rains, it pours.
+On a rainy day in Washington, D.C., one such AOC Pipefitter, Richard Duncan, is at his busiest.
+As the only pipefitter on call during the day for the more than 100-year-old Cannon House Office Building, for Duncan, when it rains, it pours.
 If any water leaks, he answers the call.

 "When it rains we get nonstop calls.
-It is my job to go and be as courteous as possible and solve the problem," says Dawson.
+It is my job to go and be as courteous as possible and solve the problem," says Duncan.

-Like a detective straight from a film noir, Dawson gets the call from the service center in his basement shop on his "retro brown" corded push button desk phone to go investigate a report of water leaking into a Member's office on the fourth floor of the Cannon House Office Building.
+Like a detective straight from a film noir, Duncan gets the call from the service center in his basement shop on his "retro brown" corded push button desk phone to go investigate a report of water leaking into a Member's office on the fourth floor of the Cannon Building.
 The fourth floor is no stranger to such leaks, residing beneath the offices added to the "roof" as part of a 1913 expansion.
-The aged windows of the floor above often leak during windy rainstorms into the office below (the AOC is currently leading a repair project of the roof).
+The aged windows of the floor above often leak during windy rainstorms into the office below.

 Richard Duncan using his tools to solve problems in the historic Cannon Building.